-During most of 1993, the Bulgarian economy went through a crucial transition phase.
-Real GDP declined further, the budget deficit deteriorated, domestic bank credit expanded rapidly, the financial discipline of State enterprises weakened and the pace of the ambitious reform and structural adjustment process slowed down significantly.
-Moreover, the central bank (BNB) managed the exchange rate through sizeable interventions in order to contain the lev depreciation, kept price and trade liberalization and made progress in the field of fiscal reform.
-As a result of serious policy slippages, weak macroeconomic management and a growing uncertainty on the pace of reform, in 1993 the country was virtually cut off from the international financial support, and was unable to reach an agreement with the IMF on a new stand-by arrangement.
+During most of 1993; the Bulgarian economy went through a crucial transition phase Real GDP further declined, the budget deficit deteriorated, domestic bank credit expanded fast, financial discipline of state: enterprises weakened and the pace of the ambitious reform and structural adjustment process alowed down significantly.
+Moreover, the Central Bank (BNB) managed the exchange rate through sizeable interventions in order to contain the lev depreciation, kept price and trade liberalization and made progress in the field of fiscal reform.
+As a result of serious policy slippages, weak macroeconomic management and a growing uncertainty on the reform pace, in 1993 the country was virtually cut off from the international financial support, and was unable to reach an agreement with the IMF on a new stand-by arrangement.

-During the last quarter of 1993, the overall economic climate improved significantly due to two major events:
+During the last quarter of 1993 the overall economic climate improved significantly owing to two major events:

-- (i) a preliminary agreement was reached with Bulgaria's commercial creditors for a comprehensive debt and debt service reduction programme (DDSR); - (ii) a credible new policy programme for 1994 was formulated;
+- a preliminary agreement was reached with Bulgaria's commercial creditors for a comprehensive debt and debt service reduction programme(DDSR); - a new, credible policy programme for 1994 was formulated;

-In April 1994, the IMF approved a global assistance package of USD 421 million (of which USD 97 million as a 12-month stand-by and USD 324 million through the systemic transformation facility).
-In July, the Bulgarian authorities finalized the debt-reduction arrangement with their commercial bank creditors.
-In order to enable Bulgaria to meet debt-reduction-related up-front disbursements, the IMF and the World Bank decided in September to augment their financial contribution by USD 225 million.
+In April 1994 the IMF approved a global assistance package of US\$ 421 million (of which US\$ 97 million as a twelve-month Stand- by and US\$ 324 million as Systemic Transformation Facility).
+In July Bulgarian authorities finalized the debt reduction arrangement with their commercial bank creditors.
+In order to enable Bulgaria to meet debt reduction-related up-front disbursements, the Fund and the World Bank decided in September to augment their financial contribution by US\$ 225 million.

-In the framework of the G24 coordination process, the Community decided in April to reconfirm its commitment of a loan of ECU 110 million.
-The rest of G24 financial commitments in favour of Bulgaria amounted to USD 88,9 million.
+In the framework of the G-24 co-ordination process, the Community decided in April to reconfirm its commitment of a loan of ECU 110 million which, if appropriate, could be increased to 150 million13.
+The rest of G-24 financial commitments in favour of Bulgaria amounted to US\$ 93.7 million.

 The policy programme for 1994 focused on the urgent need to implement a tight fiscal and monetary policy aimed at restoring the domestic and external equilibrium.
-These policies rather than interventions by the central bank should lead to the stabilization of the exchange rate.
-The stabilization policy was associated with an ambitious structural reform programme based on further rationalization and privatization of State assets, a strengthening of financial monitoring of loss-making enterprises, completion of the restitution programme and a more stringent control on access to credit.
+These policies rather than interventions by the Central Bank should lead to the stabilization of exchange rate.
+The stabilization policy was associated with an ambitious structural reform programme based upon further rationalization and privatization of state assets, a strengthening of financial monitoring of loss-making enterprises, completion of the restitution programme and a more stringent control on access to credit.